matthew-roche/astro-spacey/README.md

     "BACKEND_BASE":"https://yourbackendurl"
 }
 ```
 And in frontend project, set the s3 json file url in .env for ```CONFIG_URL```.
-The frontend will cache this on initial load [/frontent/lib/config.ts](https://github.com/matthew-roche/astro-spacey/blob/main/frontend/lib/config.ts).
+The frontend will cache this on initial load and every 5mins [/frontent/lib/config.ts](https://github.com/matthew-roche/astro-spacey/blob/main/frontend/lib/config.ts).

 ## Our setup